aqwozsky/OriginalRepo-LifeOs/README.md

 ---

-> LifeOS is not just software.
+> LifeOS is just a software for testing.
+It's not a real operating system.
-> It’s a system that grows with you.
+> It’s a software grows with you.